 The first one is who wrote this or who made this video or who runs this site?

 If they don't give out any personal information or have any videos of them out there personally then I would probably take what they say with a grain of salt.
-For example, if you see above you won't find any videos of the "owner" of myTEFL or "trusted" TEFL reviews doing anything.
+For example, if you see above you won't find any videos of the "owner" of myTEFL or the owner of TEFL Online Pro/trusted" TEFL reviews doing anything.

 Do they have any personal channels out there of them?